garrett361/transformers_notes/main.typ

 - They perform a parametric fit to the loss#footnote[In
-  @hoffmann2022training they model the scaling of the test loss, while in @kaplan2020scaling they use the training loss.];:
+  @hoffmann2022training they model the scaling of the test loss, while in @kaplan2020scaling they use the training loss.]:
   $
     cal(L) (N_"params", N_"tokens") & =E + A / ( N_"params"^( alpha ) ) + B / ( N_"tokens"^( beta ) ) ,
   $<eq_chinchilla> fit over a large range of parameter and token